-Movado Group collects, uses, and shares personal information to perform a variety of business functions and for any purpose required or permitted by law.
+Movado Group collects, logs, uses, and shares personal information to perform a variety of business functions and for any purpose required or permitted by law.
 For example, Movado Group collects and uses personal information:

 If we need to use your personal information for an incompatible purpose, we will notify you and explain the legal basis under which the information will be used.

 For more information about the legal bases on which we rely for the processing of data when the General Data Protection Regulation (GDPR) applies, please read The GDPR Applies to Me, What Else Should I Know?

 We may share non-personal information (including deidentified and aggregated information) in our discretion and without restriction.

 We may share your personal information within the Movado Group of affiliated companies worldwide.
 Click here for a list of Movado Group companies that share consumer personal information.
 In addition, as described above, Movado Group’s business includes many different brands.
 Please know that when you share personal information with one of our brands, that information may be stored and shared across Movado Group, including with our other brands